ariafyy/ariafyy/README.md

-# 👋 Actively Seeking 24fall PhD Position in USA!!!
+# 👋 Actively Seeking PhD /RA Position !!!

 I am **Aria** .I have a B.Eng. and a M.Eng. and several years of work experience in AI, specializing in **LLMs** , **Language Agents** and **Multimodality**.